Sunday, September 28, 2025

 A young angler waits for a nibble at the Bakers Run Campground on Sutton Lake.

-At the end of a paved country road, deep in a mountain valley, far from city lights, campers and anglers here may feel hundreds of miles from civilization—most especially when it's time to tell ghost stories around the campfire.
+Deep in a mountain valley, far from city lights, campers and anglers here may feel hundreds of miles from civilization—most especially when it's time to tell ghost stories around the campfire.

 According to most versions of the once-famous tale, the ghost is that of Jacob Beamer, who was fond of moonlight walks.
 He met his end one night when he was hit by a train and decapitated.